 This product is for single use only.
 An implant should never be re-sterilized after contact with body tissues or fluids.
-Devices labelled for single-use only should never be reused.
+Devices labeled for single-use only should never be reused.
 Reuse of these devices may potentially result in serious patient harm.
 Examples of hazards related to the reuse of these devices include, but are not limited to: significant degradation in device performance, cross-infection, and contamination.

 Implants provided non-sterile must be sterilized by a hospital validated steam autoclaving process in appropriate protective wrapping when necessary.
-If necessary components must be cleaned prior to sterilization in compliance with hospital validated cleaning processes or cleaning equipment manufacturers' user instructions and recommendations for chemical detergent is required.
+If necessary Components must be cleaned prior to sterilization in compliance with hospital validated cleaning process or Cleaning equipment manufacturers' user instructions and recommendations for chemical detergent is required.
 All implants must be stored in a clean, dry environment and be protected from sunlight and extremes in temperature.

 The following process parameters are validated by Covision and recommended for sterilization.

 Steam Sterilization

-Cycle Type Parameter Minimum Set Point
+Cycle Type Parameter Minimum Set

+Point

-Prevacuum Exposure Temperature 273°F (134°C)
+Prevacuum Exposure 273°F (134°C)

+273°F (134°C) Temperature

-273°F Exposure Time 4 minutes
+Exposure Time 4 minutes

-(134°C) Dry Time 20 minutes
+Dry Time 20 minutes